kave/kave.github.io/_posts/2016-12-14-Deploying-Python-Slackbot-To-Heroku.md

 Visit your Heroku Dashboard for your app and ensure you have set the `SLACKBOT_API_TOKEN` environment variable.

 Now that you have your remote url setup:
 {% highlight python %}
 git push heroku <branch_name>
 heroku ps:scale web=1
 {% endhighlight %}

-You will see page when you visit your heroku URL but that is expected because this is a bot.. not a website so there is no index.html on port 80 ;)
+You will see this error when you visit your heroku URL.
+This is expected because this is a bot.... </br>not a website so there is no index.html on port 80 ;) </br>
 <img src="https://s3.amazonaws.com/kave-dump/application_error.png" alt="Application Error" style="width: 50%;"/>

 Test your bot on slack!